-With regard to disability income, this term does not include disability income policies, riders, endorsements or amendments having indemnity benefits that are triggered by activities of daily living unless (1) the benefits are dependent upon or vary in amount based on the receipt of longterm care services; (2) the policy or rider, endorsement or amendment is advertised, marketed offered or designed as coverage for long-term care services; or (3) benefits under the policy, rider, endorsement or amendment may commence after the insured has reached Social Security's normal retirement age, unless benefits are designed to replace lost income or pay for specific expenses other than long-term care services.
+With regard to disability income, this term does not include disability income policies, riders, endorsements or amendments having indemnity benefits that are triggered by activities of daily living unless (1) the benefits are dependent upon or vary in amount based on the receipt of long-term care services; (2) the policy or rider, endorsement or amendment is advertised, marketed offered or designed as coverage for long-term care services; or (3) benefits under the policy, rider, endorsement or amendment may commence after the insured has reached Social Security's normal retirement age, unless benefits are designed to replace lost income or pay for specific expenses other than long-term care services.

-With regard to life insurance, this term shall not include life insurance policies that accelerate the death benefit specifically for one or more of the qualifying events of terminal illness, medical conditions requiring extraordinary medical intervention or permanent institutional confinement, and that provide the option of a lump-sum payment for those benefits and where neither the benefits nor the eligibility for the benefits is conditioned upon the receipt of long-term care.
+With regard to life insurance, this term shall not include life insurance policies that accelerate the death benefit specifically for one or more of the qualifying events of terminal illness, chronic illness, medical conditions requiring extraordinary medical intervention or permanent institutional confinement, and that provide the option of a lump-sum payment for those benefits and where neither the benefits nor the eligibility for the benefits is conditioned upon the receipt of long-term care.
+With regard to accelerated death benefits that are advertised, marketed, or offered as providing coverage for long-term care services, these standards shall apply.

-With regard to annuities, this term shall not include annuity contracts that include a waiver of surrender charges for an annuitant who needs long-term care services, provided that the waiver is unrelated to the amount of charges incurred for the long-term care services, there is no separate premium for the waiver, and the annuity contract or waiver of surrender charges benefit is not advertised, marketed offered or designed as coverage for long-term care services.
+With regard to annuities, this term shall not include (a) annuity contracts that include a waiver of surrender charges for an annuitant who needs long-term care services, provided that the waiver is unrelated to the amount of charges incurred for the long-term care services, there is no separate premium for the waiver, and the annuity contract or waiver of surrender charges benefit is not advertised, marketed offered or designed as coverage for long-term care services; and (b) a guaranteed living benefit (GLB) with a guaranteed withdrawal increase for qualifying events of medical condition that is reasonably expected to result in a drastically limited life span; inability to perform two or more activities of daily living; cognitive impairment; and where neither the benefits nor the eligibility for the benefits is conditioned upon the receipt of long-term care services.